Photo: Hubertl / Wikimedia Commons

 The Essential Vienna Coffeehouse Experience

-Café Central (the finest coffeehouse in Vienna — the extraordinary 1876 Palais Ferstel location, the extraordinary neo-Gothic arches, the extraordinary Ferdinand Raimund and Peter Altenberg legacy, the extraordinary Leo Trotsky’s regular chess table (the most famous chess table in the world — where the extraordinary Leon Trotsky was supposedly playing chess when the extraordinary Russian Revolution broke out in 1917, the most historically significant game of chess in the world))
+Café Central — the essential coffeehouse in Vienna: the 1876 Palais Ferstel location with its neo-Gothic arches, the Ferdinand Raimund and Peter Altenberg legacy, and Leon Trotsky’s regular chess table — where Trotsky was supposedly playing chess when the Russian Revolution broke out in 1917, which would make it the most historically significant game of chess ever interrupted.

-Café Landtmann (the most prestigious coffeehouse in Vienna — the extraordinary Ringstrasse position adjacent to the extraordinary Burgtheater, the extraordinary Sigmund Freud legacy (the extraordinary daily Freud visit — the most celebrated psychiatric coffeehouse customer in history), and the extraordinary political significance (the extraordinary Austrian chancellors and presidents as regular customers — the most politically important coffeehouse in the world))
+Café Landtmann — the most prestigious coffeehouse in Vienna, on the Ringstrasse adjacent to the Burgtheater.
+Sigmund Freud came daily (history’s most celebrated psychiatric coffeehouse customer), and Austrian chancellors and presidents have been regulars ever since — no coffeehouse in the world carries more political weight.

-Café Demel (the most beautiful coffeehouse interior in Vienna — the extraordinary Habsburg royal appointment, the extraordinary Sachertorte (the rival recipe to the extraordinary Hotel Sacher — the most contested pastry ownership in culinary history), and the extraordinary window display (the extraordinary Demel marzipan sculptures — the most extraordinary confectionery window display in Europe))
+Café Demel — the most beautiful coffeehouse interior in Vienna, holder of the Habsburg royal appointment, and home of the rival Sachertorte recipe in the long-running dispute with Hotel Sacher.
+The window display of Demel marzipan sculptures is the most artful confectionery showcase in Europe.

 Vienna Music Scene